Wotcnt/Polyrifringence-Engine/README.md

 -     “What if light could learn from its own refraction?”
 -     “Every reflection is an origin.”
 -     "And from the light the shadows were cast, and all was revealed."
 ---

-Perfect — here’s a ready-to-insert Markdown section written in your established expandable-details style.
-It follows the same formatting language, tone, and presentation hierarchy as the rest of your README (Codex Canon style).

----

 <details>